 - Care provided wherever you call home, whether it be a hospital, nursing home, assisted living or personal residence

 Did you know that hospice is fully covered by Medicare?
-That’s right, you can rest assured that the services of nurses, the cost of medications, and necessary supplies and equipment are all covered by Medicare when there is a diagnosis that requires hospice care.
+That’s right, you can rest assured that nursing services, medications, supplies and equipment are covered when there is a diagnosis requiring hospice care.